Doped Holographic Superconductors in Gubser-Rocha model: Conductivities in The Normal Phase

+To compute the electric or spin conductivities, we also impose $\hat{h}_{tx}^{(0)} = 0$.
+With this constraint, the number of the degrees of freedom becomes $3$ in the UV, and it agrees with those in the IR.
+Remark that $h_{tx}^{(0)}=\Phi_x^{(0)}=0$ is not imposed, here.

+The second method is using an extra solution along the residual gauge orbit.\cite{kim2014coherent,kim2015gauge} We call this method as residual gauge symmetry (RGS) method.
+The similar method was also utilized in \cite{Amado:2009ts}.
+The diffeomorphism generated by $\xi^{\mu}=(0,\hat{\zeta}(t),0,0)$ acts even in the whole bulk geometry.
+The nonzero components of the Lie derivatives are

+where $\mathcal{L}_{\xi}$ denotes the Lie derivative associated with $g_{\mu\nu}$.
+Our gauge $g_{rx}=0$ still holds under this transformation, so it is called RGS.
+One can see that Eq.~(\ref{eq:bulk_Lie_deriv}) reduces to Eq.~(\ref{eq:Lie_deriv}) in the $r\to\infty$ limit.
+The transformation can generates an extra solution from the trivial zero solution, i.e,

-Note that the above solution does not satisfy the incoming boundary condition at the horizon since it does not corresponds to a physical degree of freedom.
-One can finds further discussion on this in \cite{kim2015gauge}.
-With the set of the numerical solutions and the additional solution, we can study the linear responses by using the standard shooting method.
+where $\zeta_0$ is a normalization constant.
+This solution does not satisfy the incoming-wave condition at the horizon but it is acceptable because it corresponds to the unphysical degree of freedom.
+Gathering this solution with the incoming-wave solutions, we recover $4$ degrees of freedom.
+Then, we can impose the Dirichlet conditions for each $4$ boundary values independently.